Lee Glover: Style of play

-The Rotherham United website states that Glover was a "striker blessed with an ability to hold the ball up in the tightest of situations, he also had an eye for goals with his accurate shooting ability."
+The Rotherham United website states that Glover was a "striker blessed with an ability to hold the ball up in the tightest of situations; he also had an eye for goals with his accurate shooting ability."

 Management career

-In 2003, Glover ended his playing career at Corby Town as player/manager of the club.
-After two years with the "Steelmen" a move to higher league Grantham Town turned out to be too tempting for Glover, who soon left the Northamptonshire club.
+In 2003, Glover ended his playing career as a player-manager at Corby Town.
+After two years with the "Steelmen," a move to higher league Grantham Town turned out to be too tempting for Glover, who soon left the Northamptonshire club.

 Glover spent two years as manager of Grantham Town, from 2004 to 2006, winning the Lincolnshire Senior Shield in 2004.
 He was sacked by the "Gingerbreads" following a bad run of results, which saw the club relegated from the Premier Division of the Northern Premier League.

-He later took the position of assistant-manager at King's Lynn, under Keith Webb.
+He later took the position of assistant manager at King's Lynn, under Keith Webb.
 While Glover was at the club, Lynn were promoted to the Conference North in 2007–08.
 Two years later, he and Webb resigned.
 He later worked under Nigel Clough and Steve McClaren at Derby County, where he became Senior Professional Development Coach.
 In June 2016, he was appointed as Peterborough United's assistant manager by Grant McCann after the pair got to know each other on a coaching course.
-His contract was terminated by director of football Barry Fry on 20 March 2017; Glover said "results have been poor and I think someone has carried the can for that."
+His contract was terminated by the director of football Barry Fry on 20 March 2017; Glover said: "results have been poor and I think someone has carried the can for that."
 He followed Grant McCann to Doncaster Rovers as an opposition analyst in July 2018.
 Glover left the club in May 2019 to become assistant manager at Mansfield Town and work under new boss John Dempster.
 He regretted leaving McCann but felt the opportunity was too good to turn down.
 He left the club in January 2020.
 He was hired to work as Andy Burgess's assistant at AFC Rushden & Diamonds in February 2022.

 Glover was appointed as manager of National League North club Kettering Town on 17 May 2022.
 Upon signing a two-year contract, he stated that he intended to build a "young and dynamic" squad and was excited by the club's potential.
+Following Kettering's relegation at the end of the 2022–23 season, he departed the club on 28 May 2023.
+He returned to coach at Doncaster Rovers in June 2023.
+He transitioned into a new role as head of recruitment in May 2025.